celo-org/docs/blog/4-25-2023-A-prediction-market-that-allows-users-to-create-and-trade-prediction-contracts-on-future-events-on-celo/A-prediction-market-that-allows-users-to-create-and-trade-prediction-contracts-on-future-events-on-celo.md

 ---
-title: A prediction market that allows users to create and trade prediction contracts on future events on celo.
+title: A prediction market that allows users to create and trade prediction contracts on future events on celo
 description: This project is a smart contract for a prediction market.
 Users can create and trade contracts on future events, and the contract settles automatically based on the outcome.
 authors:
   - name: Ogoyi Thompson